 SIB9 contains information related to GPS time and Coordinated Universal Time (UTC).
 The UE may use the parameters provided in this system information block to obtain the UTC, the GPS and the local time.

-NOTE: The UE may use the time information for numerous purposes, possibly involving upper layers e.g. to assist GPS initialisation, to synchronise the UE clock.
+NOTE: The UE may use the time information for numerous purposes, possibly involving upper layers e.g. to assist GPS initialisation, to synchronise the UE clock (a.o. to determine MBS broadcast session start/stop).

 SIB9 information element